Franjcf/hybridPorousInterFoam/README.rst

 porousInterfaceProperties

-     - addition of a constant contact angle interface condition at the porous media-fluid interface.
+     Implementation of a constant contact angle interface condition at the porous media-fluid interface.

 ----------------------------------------------------------------------------

 porousImmicscibleIncompressibleTwoPhaseMixture

-     - addition of an immicisble incompressible two-phase fluid class that allows for the use of porousInterfaceProperties
+     Implementation of an immicisble incompressible two-phase fluid class that allows for the use of porousInterfaceProperties

 ----------------------------------------------------------------------------

 porousTwoPhaseProperties

-     - defenition of two-phase fluid properties that allows for the use of                                                         porousInterfaceProperties
+     Defenition of two-phase fluid properties that allows for the use of                                                         porousInterfaceProperties

 ----------------------------------------------------------------------------